Local H-Principles for Partial Holomorphic Relations: Holomorphic partial differential relations and their h --principles

-This rather technical subsection tries to capture the different kinds of $h$--principles described in section 6.2 of \cite{EliashbergMishachev} for the case of germs of sections of partial holomorphic relations.
-For those readers that are already familiar with the concepts of relative to domain, parametric, relative to parameter and $C^0$--dense $h$--principles we recommend to focus in Definitions \ref{Definition: weakly relative to domain h-principle}, \ref{Definition: Holomorphic h-principle} and \ref{Definition: Holomorphic close h-principle} and use the rest of the subsection just to see the notation that will be used along the article.
+We now adapt the different types of $h$--principles described in section 6.2 of \cite{EliashbergMishachev} for the case of germs of sections of holomorphic partial differential relations.
+For those readers that are already familiar with the concepts of relative to domain, parametric, relative to parameter and $C^0$--dense $h$--principles we recommend to focus in Definitions \ref{Definition: weakly relative to domain h-principle}, \ref{Definition: Holomorphic h-principle} and \ref{Definition: Holomorphic weakly relative h-principle} and use the rest of the subsection just to check the notation that will be used along the article.